gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 Y &= A || B \\
 \end{align}</p>

+The OR gate be drawn using three equal diameter circles placed on a grid as shown in the below image.
+Segments of the circles perimeters are taken along with the addition of two horizontal line sections to form the classic OR gate shape[^bib-spin-num-logic-gates].

+{{% figure src="how-to-draw-the-or-gate.png" width="600px" caption="Diagram showing how to draw an OR gate from the segments of three equal diameter circles placed on a grid[^bib-spin-num-logic-gates]." %}}

+### NOR

 A NOR gate is just a OR gate but with the output inverted (i.e. what you would get if you connected the output of an OR gate to an inverter).
 Just like the NAND gate, the NOR is gate is shown in the below image -- and is just an OR gate symbol with a bubble on the output.

 {{% figure src="nor-gate-symbol.svg" width="800px" caption="The symbols for a NOR gate." %}}